steveYeah/OwndSourceBlog/source/blog/deploy_user_multi_keys.md

 So far I have only tried this on a Debian 7.8 (wheezy).
 I have a deploy user named `deploy` that is not a sudoer (for obvious reasons).
 In the examples we will look at setting up keys for `project_a` and `project_b`, but replace these names with that of your projects.
-I am assuming that you have already cloned your repositories and you are comfortable with the command line.
+I am assuming that you have already cloned your repositories using SSH and you are comfortable with the command line.

 ### 1. Generate the keys
 First we have to create the keys.
 We need two keys, one for each project.
 I'm assuming you have done this